pasztorpisti/django-universal-view-decorator/README.rst

   - view classes

-  If you have simple legacy view decorators that can be applied only to regular view functions then this library also provides a wrapper that makes your legacy decorator usable in the previously listed scenarios.
+  If you have simple legacy view decorators that can be applied only to regular view functions then this library also provides wrappers that make your legacy decorator usable in the previously mentioned scenarios.

-- The decorator implementation should be able to access view args (like `request`) easily in a unified way regardless of the type of the view the decorator is applied to.
+- The decorator implementation should be able to access view args (like ``request``) easily in a unified way regardless of the type of the view the decorator is applied to.
 - The way of applying the decorator to different kinds of views should look the same in the code.
 The code should have "good graphics". :-)
 - Additional expectations in case of applying the decorator to view classes:

   - In case of applying the decorator to a view class I want the decorator to treat the view class as a regular view function.
 What do I mean by this?
-When you attach a view class to a url you call its `View.as_view()` method that basically converts it into a view function to be used by django.
-When I apply my decorator to a view class I want the decorator to decorate the view function returned by the `as_view()` method of the view class.
+When you attach a view class to a url you call its ``View.as_view()`` method that basically converts it into a view function to be used by django.
+When I apply my decorator to a view class I want the decorator to decorate the view function returned by the ``as_view()`` method of the view class.
   - I want the decorator to be inherited by view subclasses and I want it to be difficult for subclasses to execute logic before the logic of the base class decorator.
-Simply overriding the `dispatch()` or `get()` or a similar method of the view subclass shouldn't allow code execution before the logic of a base class decorator.
+Simply overriding the ``dispatch()`` or ``get()`` or a similar method of the view subclass shouldn't allow code execution before the logic of a base class decorator.

     A difficult-to-bypass view base class decorator logic like this can come in handy in view base classes where you want to employ critical checks (security/permission related stuff).
-This inherited decorator can be a very good safeguard when others build on your subclasses and inherit your base class decorators.
+This inherited decorator can be a very good safeguard when others implement their subclasses by building on your base class and inherit your base class decorators.

-    Anyway, if you want to provide base class view decoration logic before which a subclass can easily execute its own code then instead of decorating the base class you should probably decorate one of its methods (`dispatch()`, `get()`, etc...).
+    Anyway, if you want to provide base class view decoration logic before which a subclass can easily execute its own code then instead of decorating the base class you should probably decorate one of its methods (``dispatch()``, ``get()``, etc...).
 This way the subclass can easily execute logic before base class method decorator simply by overriding the method.